Where to go in Thailand and what to visit?

 The temples of Sukhothai

-Former capital, and first of Thailand in the 13th century, these temples are listed as UNESCO World Heritage Sites.
-At about 450 km from Bangkok, this immense city is essentially within an enclosure.
-The most known temple remains the Wat Si Chum, with its famous sitting Buddha, impressive by its size.
-More in the North is the splendid park of Sri Satchanalai (I will tell you more about it below).
-To visit these temples, I advise to rent a bike for a day.
-This is one of the tips to travel cheaply in Thailand.
-To get there, the ideal is to take the train from Bangkok in the cheapest class, giving you the chance to meet locals.
+A former capital, and Thailand’s first in the 13th century, these temples are listed as UNESCO World Heritage Sites.
+About 450 km from Bangkok, this immense city is essentially enclosed within walls.
+The best-known temple remains Wat Si Chum, with its famous seated Buddha, impressive in size.
+Further north is the splendid park of Si Satchanalai, which I will tell you more about below.
+To visit these temples, I recommend renting a bike for the day.
+This is one of the tips for travelling cheaply in Thailand.
+To get there, the ideal option is to take the train from Bangkok in the cheapest class, giving you the chance to meet locals.

 The temples of Ayutthaya

 If you are wondering where to go in Thailand, the temples of Ayutthaya are about 1 hour north of Bangkok.
-High tourist place of Thailand, this site remains nevertheless a must-see for amateurs of temples and stone.
-A full day on site is necessary to visit it quietly.
-The most famous picture is this head of Buddha taken in the roots of an impressive tree.
-For a first trip in Thailand, it is a place to see.
+A major tourist site in Thailand, this place remains nevertheless a must-see for lovers of temples and old stone.
+A full day on site is needed to visit it quietly.
+The most famous image is the Buddha head caught in the roots of an impressive tree.
+For a first trip to Thailand, it is a place to see.

 To get there, consider the night train or one of the domestic flights from Bangkok to Chiang Mai or Chiang Rai.
-Between us, local transports are still nicer, don’t you think?
+Between us, local transport is still nicer, don’t you think?

 Chiang Mai

-Second largest city in the country, it is the perfect place to organize treks and tours in Northern Thailand.
-The city itself is of particular interest for its night market, renowned by all travelers.
-The city remains however very touristic, for my taste, and I advise to rent a motorbike to explore the surroundings and get lost in the Thai countryside.
+The second largest city in the country, Chiang Mai is the perfect place to organise treks and tours in northern Thailand.
+The city itself is particularly interesting for its night market, famous among all travellers.
+However, the city remains very touristy for my taste, and I recommend renting a motorbike to explore the surroundings and get lost in the Thai countryside.

 Chiang Rai

-Built on the shores of the Kok River, the city of Chiang Rai is about 200 km north of Chiang Mai, reachable by train.
-This quieter city is also particularly famous for its night market, its Chinese fondues (which we loved), but especially for the famous White Temple.
-I recommend everyone to rent a scooter and discover the surroundings for 1 or 2 days: the program includes the Khun Korn waterfalls, the visit of the black house and of course a view on the famous Golden Triangle.
+Built on the banks of the Kok River, the city of Chiang Rai is about 200 km north of Chiang Mai, reachable by train.
+This quieter city is also particularly famous for its night market, its Chinese hot pots, which we loved, but especially for the famous White Temple.
+I recommend everyone rent a scooter and discover the surroundings for 1 or 2 days: the programme includes the Khun Korn waterfalls, a visit to the Black House and, of course, a view of the famous Golden Triangle.

-For those wishing to book their activities on the island of Chiang Rai, it’s this way!
+For those wishing to book their activities in Chiang Rai, it’s this way!

 Where to go in Thailand off the beaten track?

-Well, I’m obviously not going to invent anything here but I’ll suggest you some less touristic (it’s relative) and quite more remote places.
-It’s up to you to pick these places and create your own travel itinerary.
-Indeed, I had the opportunity during the 2-and-a-half months I spent in the country to discover quieter areas.
-So, yes, you’ll surely have to make more effort to get there than to take a day-trip to Ayutthaya on Kao San Road.
-But in the end, it would be worth it in my opinion and I advise everyone to get off the beaten paths.
-It is for me the best way to discover the real Thai culture, life in agricultural regions, in small and isolated villages, far from the usual tourist crowds.
-This is also where I had the best life experiences in the country.
+Well, I’m obviously not going to invent anything here, but I’ll suggest a few less touristy, relatively speaking, and more remote places.
+It’s up to you to pick from these places and create your own travel itinerary.
+Indeed, during the 2-and-a-half months I spent in the country, I had the opportunity to discover quieter areas.
+So yes, you will surely have to make more effort to get there than simply booking a day trip to Ayutthaya on Khao San Road.
+But in the end, I think it is worth it, and I recommend everyone get off the beaten path.
+For me, it is the best way to discover real Thai culture, life in agricultural regions, small isolated villages and places far from the usual tourist crowds.
+This is also where I had some of my best experiences in the country.

 Kanchanaburi / Sangklaburi

-Western Thailand remains a relatively less visited region and few visitors venture to the city of Kanchanaburi.
-The latter is located at the foot of the famous Kwai River and its famous bridge built in 1942.
+Western Thailand remains a relatively less visited region, and few visitors venture as far as the city of Kanchanaburi.
+The latter is located at the foot of the famous River Kwai and its famous bridge built in 1942.
 Here, you can take a local night train and visit the famous Erawan waterfalls in the surrounding area.
-For the most motivated, I advise you to keep going towards the Burmese border, until you’ll arrive to the city of Sangkhlaburi.
-You will be able to enjoy the calm of this city, away from the tourists, and see the longest wooden bridge of the country (very nice), Buddhist temples and Mon village in the surroundings.
-Again, I recommend renting a scooter to go to the Burmese border (Three Pagodas Pass).
+For the most motivated, I advise you to continue towards the Burmese border until you reach the city of Sangkhlaburi.
+You will be able to enjoy the calm of this city, away from tourists, and see the longest wooden bridge in the country, which is very nice, Buddhist temples and Mon villages in the surrounding area.
+Again, I recommend renting a scooter to go to the Burmese border, at Three Pagodas Pass.
 A place I really appreciated.

-About 45 km north of the city of Sukhotai, the latter is a group of temples of the same age.
-I personally largely preferred this park, way less visited, more preserved and more authentic.
-There is a bit of Indiana Jones look, clearly.
-You can reach the park by scooter from Sukhotai, it is a very good option.
-Take the time during a full day to walk in these temples, invaded by an important tropical vegetation.
+About 45 km north of the city of Sukhothai, this is a group of temples from the same period.
+Personally, I much preferred this park, which is far less visited, more preserved and more authentic.
+It clearly has a bit of an Indiana Jones feel.
+You can reach the park by scooter from Sukhothai, which is a very good option.
+Take a full day to walk among these temples, invaded by dense tropical vegetation.

 Mae Salong

-I was telling you about Chiang Rai above.
-If you arrive there, I advise you to rent a motorcycle for a few days and discover the natural beauties of the Thai countryside towards the village of Mae Salong.
-Here, it is cooler (1200m) and you will enjoy discovering this small village and its surroundings (without tourists, or almost).
-A must-see for those who want to be away from the crowds of the South.
+I mentioned Chiang Rai above.
+If you arrive there, I advise you to rent a motorbike for a few days and discover the natural beauty of the Thai countryside towards the village of Mae Salong.
+Here, it is cooler, at 1,200 m, and you will enjoy discovering this small village and its surroundings, with no tourists or almost none.
+A must-see for those who want to get away from the crowds of the south.

 This region of eastern Thailand is still unknown to most visitors.
-Yet, this immense territory abounds with countryside, temples and national parks.
+Yet this immense territory is full of countryside, temples and national parks.
 To name just a few, discover the temples of Ban Prasat, Prasat Mueang Tam and Khao Yai National Park.
-I personally had the opportunity to visit part of the region, especially along the Mekong River.
-What good times spent in Chiang Khan, Sangkom and many other small towns!
+Personally, I had the opportunity to visit part of the region, especially along the Mekong River.
+What great times we had in Chiang Khan, Sangkom and many other small towns!
 For those seeking authenticity, I highly recommend it.

 The forgotten islands of Thailand

 Wondering which islands to choose in Thailand for your trip?
-For lovers of white sand beaches, coconut palms, some dream days away from the crowds of Ko Samui, Phuket or Ko Phangan, there are still a few relatively unspoiled corners in the country.
-I can’t reveal everything, but if you are looking for peace and quiet, turn to the Andaman Seaside (west coast), between the cities of Mergui (Burma) and Kampong lama (Thailand).
+For lovers of white sand beaches, coconut palms and dreamy days away from the crowds of Ko Samui, Phuket or Ko Phangan, there are still a few relatively unspoilt corners in the country.
+I can’t reveal everything, but if you are looking for peace and quiet, turn to the Andaman Sea side, on the west coast, between the cities of Mergui in Burma and Kampong Lama in Thailand.
 Right in the middle, I fell in love with a small island called Ko Phayam!
-The latter, bathed by an ideal tropical climate, has superb beaches.
-What a pleasure to discover these places in low season (out of tourist season)!
+Bathed in an ideal tropical climate, it has superb beaches.
+What a pleasure it was to discover these places in low season, outside the tourist season!

-Here are some ideas a little off the beaten track if you are still wondering where to go in Thailand.
+Here are a few ideas slightly off the beaten track if you are still wondering where to go in Thailand.
 I hope this will help you a little.

 Looking for what to do in Thailand in 15 days?
 What to do and how to visit Thailand?
 Things you should not miss in Thailand?
 Which places to see in Thailand?
-So many questions we ask ourselves when trying to plan an itinerary.
-It will not be easy to propose ready-made itineraries, as too many parameters have to be taken into account.
-Here are some ideas that I hope will help you:
+These are all questions we ask ourselves when trying to plan an itinerary.
+It will not be easy to suggest ready-made itineraries, as there are too many factors to take into account.
+Here are a few ideas that I hope will help you:

-Note that for a trip in Thailand of less than 15 days, I will almost often recommend to rather fly, for those who can, between different parts of the country.
-Distances are pretty long and I do think that you will lose too much time in buses and trains.
+Note that for a trip to Thailand of less than 15 days, I will almost always recommend flying, for those who can, between different parts of the country.
+Distances are quite long, and I do think you will lose too much time on buses and trains.

-- For a week in Thailand, I would advise you to plan 2 days in Bangkok and then to go down in the South (for white sand lovers) to an island like Ko Samui or Ko Tao.
-You can also take a plane from Bangkok to Phuket or Krabi (with Thai airways) to save time.
+• For a week in Thailand, I would advise you to plan 2 days in Bangkok and then head south, for white sand lovers, to an island like Ko Samui or Ko Tao.
+You can also take a plane from Bangkok to Phuket or Krabi, with Thai Airways, to save time.
 If you don’t like beaches, take the first bus to Ayutthaya and visit the temples instead.
-For party people, spending a week in Phuket, Pattaya, or Ko Phangan might be a good idea,
+For party lovers, spending a week in Phuket, Pattaya or Ko Phangan might be a good idea,

-- For a 10 or 12-days stay in Thailand, you will have the possibility to spend 2 days in Bangkok, then fly to Chiang Mai or Chiang Rai to see a little bit the North of Thailand.
-Then, take another flight to the South of the country to spend a few days in the islands (Koh Samui, Koh Chang or other).
+• For a 10 or 12-day stay in Thailand, you will have the possibility to spend 2 days in Bangkok, then fly to Chiang Mai or Chiang Rai to see a little of northern Thailand.
+Then, take another flight to the south of the country to spend a few days on the islands, such as Koh Samui, Koh Chang or others.

-- If you stay more than 15 days in Thailand, for example for a 3-weeks trip, you can in my opinion travel more quietly and try the local means of transportation.
-A classic: Bangkok, Sukhotai, Chiang Mai, Chiang Rai (by bus or train), then a return trip to the South towards the islands for a bit of idleness or snorkelling (Ko Tao, Ko Chang, etc.),
+• If you stay more than 15 days in Thailand, for example for a 3-week trip, you can, in my opinion, travel more slowly and try local means of transport.
+A classic route would be Bangkok, Sukhothai, Chiang Mai, Chiang Rai, by bus or train, then a return trip south towards the islands for a bit of idleness or snorkelling, such as Ko Tao, Ko Chang, and so on,

-- For a month of travel in Thailand, in addition to the above-mentioned itineraries, you can consider getting lost in the mountains north of Chiang Rai (by motorcycle), or go for a tour to the west of the country (Kanchanaburi), or even spend 1 full week in the Isan along the Mekong river, at the border of Laos.
+• For a month of travel in Thailand, in addition to the itineraries mentioned above, you can consider getting lost in the mountains north of Chiang Rai by motorbike, going on a tour to the west of the country, around Kanchanaburi, or even spending a full week in Isan along the Mekong River, at the border with Laos.

-If you have even more time and want to make the most of the country, you may decide to get lost in the Isan for one or two weeks to get a good overview of the Thai countryside.
-I would also recommend a loop of several days, or even a week at the border of China by motorcycle from Mae Salong.
+If you have even more time and want to make the most of the country, you may decide to get lost in Isan for one or two weeks to get a good overview of the Thai countryside.
+I would also recommend a loop of several days, or even a week, near the border with China by motorbike from Mae Salong.

 So, I hope this article has answered the question “where to go in Thailand” and that you now have a better idea of your itinerary.
-To prepare your trip, you’ll have to think up other points like which is the best time to go to Thailand to avoid the rainy season (monsoon season), getting your tourist visa (on arrival), choosing your diving spots for the most beautiful underwater world.
-In any case, Thailand remains one of those Asian countries that we more or less like, depending on our experience there.
+To prepare your trip, you’ll have to think about other points, such as the best time to go to Thailand to avoid the rainy season, or monsoon season, getting your tourist visa on arrival, and choosing your diving spots for the most beautiful underwater world.
+In any case, Thailand remains one of those Asian countries that people like more or less depending on their experience there.
 There is certainly mass tourism in the country, but it is possible to avoid it.
-Personally, I really liked the Thai people, their rice fields, their floating market everywhere, their street-food and their Buddhist culture!
-It’s the ideal destination for backpackers and others, to get away from it all without blowing up your vacation budget!
+Personally, I really liked the Thai people, their rice fields, their floating markets everywhere, their street food and their Buddhist culture!
+It’s the ideal destination for backpackers and others who want to get away from it all without blowing their holiday budget!

 See you soon for a new article!